Nélson Monte

-Nélson Macedo Monte (born 30 July 1995) is a Portuguese professional footballer who plays for Segunda División club Almería as a right-back or a central defender.
+Nélson Macedo Monte (born 30 July 1995) is a Portuguese professional footballer who plays as a right-back or a central defender for club Córdoba, on loan from Almería.

 Brought up at Rio Ave, he made 134 Primeira Liga appearances for that club as well as Chaves, in addition to spells in Ukraine and Spain.

 Club career

 Rio Ave

 Born in Vila do Conde, Monte joined local Rio Ave FC's youth system in 2012, signing from S.L.
 Benfica to finish his development.
 On 30 January 2014, he and Silvério agreed to five-year professional contracts.

 On 12 April 2014, while still a junior, Monte made his professional − and Primeira Liga − debut, playing the full 90 minutes in a 1−2 home loss against S.C.
 Olhanense.
 On 21 August the following year, he was sent off in a 1–0 win over S.C.
 Braga also at the Estádio dos Arcos.

 Monte was in advanced negotiations with FC Porto in early February 2016, but the two clubs did not agree terms.
 In 2017–18, after the losses of Roderick Miranda and Marcelo to the back line, he played the majority of games for the first time; the following season ended for him in March due to surgery on his left ankle.

 On 1 October 2020, Monte missed in a penalty shootout at home to AC Milan in the play-off round of the UEFA Europa League; his attempt would have won the game had it gone in, but the Italians won 9–8.

 Monte cut ties with Rio Ave in September 2021, having totalled 139 appearances without scoring.